-CRCC clears and settles not complex standard products (plain vanilla), It only clears and settles the following products: Swaps, Futures, Forward, Options, Repos on fixed-income securities and Cash lending on equity securities.
-It has a reliable and timely source of prices, used for valuation purposes, authorized and monitored by the SFC.
-It has access to reliable intraday and end-of-day information to properly value positions and collateral.
+CRCC clears and settles standard products (plain vanilla),for the professional market, which include Swaps, Futures, Forwards, Options, Simultaneous Transactions and, Repo Transactions, Temporary Securities Transfer Transactions TTVs and Cash Transactions on Variable Income Securities and has a reliable and timely source authorized and monitored by the Financial Superintendence of Colombia, i.e. with an official provider of valuation prices.
+CRCC has access to reliable intraday and end-of-day information to value positions and collateral appropriately.